Gungarlin River Campground, Daveys Hut, Kidmans Hut, and Mawsons Hut, Snowy Mountains, NSW, Australia

 The walk begins at Gungarlin River Campground, an NPWS campground on the Gungarlin River on the eastern edge of Kosciusko National Park.
 Our satnav guided us there without any problems, but here are directions, just in case, plus information about road conditions.
 The last eight kilometres are rated by NPWS as four-wheel drive only.

 You are now heading north-west on Nimmo Road, a rough, unsealed two-wheel drive road.
 Follow this for eight kilometres, down to and across the Nimmo Heritage Bridge over the Eucumbene River and up the other side.
 There are side roads leading to farms but the main route is clear.
 At the end of the eight kilometres you will be at the top of a forested hill (often called Nimmo Hill), underneath high-voltage power lines, at an important junction where the main route turns right, or you can go straight ahead.
-If you go right, you end up on the long drive north-west up the Gungarlin River valley (called Snowy Plains) through private property (but on a public fire trail) to the national park boundary near Cesjacks Hut.
-That is not our way today.
+Contrary to what I wrote previously, this junction has no signpost.
+But what it does have is a long view ahead directly along the power lines, something that you get nowhere else in this area.

-Instead, go straight ahead down the hill, following the power lines and the sign that says `Island Bend Fire Trail' (it might also say `Powerline Trail').
+In any case, the Snowy Plains Fire Trail is not our way today.
+Instead, at Nimmo Hill go straight ahead down the hill, following the power lines.
+This is Island Bend Fire Trail, although there is no sign saying so until later.
 Carry on for eight very bumpy and hilly kilometres, through one or two farm gates that you have to open and shut, paralleling the high-voltage power lines, to a bridge where the way is blocked by a locked boom gate.
 You've reached the Gungarlin River at Gungarlin River Campground.
 There is a small day use area on the right (we parked there), and a larger camping area (on-line booking required) away to the left.

 Camp sites and water

-The best camp sites are Gungarlin River Campground and at the huts (Daveys Hut, Kidmans Hut, and Mawsons Hut).
-There are pit toilets at Gungarlin River Campground, Daveys Hut, and Mawsons Hut.
 Daveys Hut has no water, so if you plan to camp there, pick up water at the creek crossing about a kilometre before you get there.
 Kidmans and Mawsons Huts have short foot tracks to good water.
 Every creek on your map will have water.

 Gungarlin River Campground to Kidmans Hut

 Climb over the locked boom gate and cross the bridge to the western side of the Gungarlin River.
 After a few metres, turn right onto a fire trail heading north up the valley, which is wide and flat, and open snowgrass.
 After two kilometres you will come to a track junction, with the left branch going to Daveys Hut, clearly visible on the hillside a short distance away.
 Carry on straight ahead.
-After another kilometre, the fire trail crosses a boggy creek then bends left and heads west.
+After another kilometre, the fire trail crosses a boggy creek (Campbells Creek) then bends left and heads west.

 Soon after the bend there is a not very obvious track junction.
-Straight ahead (west) is the western part of Teddy's Creek Fire Trail.
+Straight ahead (west) is the western part of Teddys Creek Fire Trail.
 This is the way you go.
-To the right (north) is the eastern part of Teddy's Creek Fire Trail, leading (according to my map) across private property, back to the turnoff you passed on the Island Bend Fire Trail.
+To the right (north) is the eastern part of Teddys Creek Fire Trail, leading (according to my map) across private property, back to the turnoff you passed on the Island Bend Fire Trail.

-Carry on along the western part of Teddy's Creek Fire Trail.
-At first this leads up the ridge between Campbell's Creek and Teddy's Creek, out of the open valley and into forest.
-Later it descends to Teddy's Creek and crosses it twice, then bends left and climbs a forested ridge, ending adjacent to a pronounced snowgrass gap where a tributary of Teddy's Creek runs east back the way you came, and a tributary of the Burrungubugge River runs west down to Kidmans Hut.
+Carry on along the western part of Teddys Creek Fire Trail.
+At first this leads up the ridge between Campbells Creek and Teddys Creek, out of the open valley and into forest.
+Later it descends to Teddys Creek and crosses it twice, then bends left and climbs a forested ridge, ending adjacent to a pronounced snowgrass gap where a tributary of Teddys Creek runs east back the way you came, and a tributary of the Burrungubugge River runs west down to Kidmans Hut.
 This important gap has no name on my map.
 Some call it Brassy Gap.
 Others call it Little Brassy Gap, which is the name I will use.
 Your mobile phone will probably work here.

 Up to this point the whole route has followed clear fire trails.
-There is some faintness across the open snowgrass in the main (Gungarlin) river valley, but, contrary to anything you may have read, there is absolutely no difficulty in following this route, all the way to Little Brassy Gap, where Teddy's Creek Fire Trail ends.
+There is some faintness across the open snowgrass in the main (Gungarlin) river valley, but, contrary to anything you may have read, there is absolutely no difficulty in following this route, all the way to Little Brassy Gap, where Teddys Creek Fire Trail ends.
 There is even an NPWS signpost in the forest on the way up, saying that you are entering the Jagungal Wilderness Area.

 Kidmans Hut is two kilometres west of Little Brassy Gap, on the northern side of the large valley that you get to by descending the small valley on the western side of Little Brassy Gap.
 The bottoms of both valleys are mostly low scrub with some snowgrass, and the hut is visible at times from some way off, so it would not be hard to find your way even if there was no track.

 Kidmans Hut is in the valley of the Burrungubugge River.
 It might be possible to continue by walking down this river, to where it is crossed by the Island Bend Fire Trail, then following that trail, either back to Gungarlin River Campground, or on across the Snowy River (there is a bridge) to Island Bend.
 I wouldn't undertake this lightly: it's five kilometres down the river without a track to Constances Hut (burnt down in 1984 and not replaced, according to the Kosciusko Huts Association web site), followed by another four kilometres on a track (probably non-existent) to the fire trail.
 I've heard that this route is affected by bushfire regrowth.
+I've explored down the river myself, but only for about two kilometres, following the open but tiring western bank to some high ground where one can see the valley closing in further south.

 Kidmans Hut to Mawsons Hut

 This part of the walk is much more challenging than the other.
-It should be attempted only by experienced walkers.
+It should be attempted only by experienced off-track walkers.
 It took us five hours one way.
 You'll need GPS and a set of waypoints, at least on the first trip, because you are bound to lose your way once or twice, and without waypoints there is no good way to find it again.
 And if you return the same way, you need a way to find the point where the route drops off the Brassy Range.

 Greg Hutchison supplied us with waypoints that we used, very successfully, for this part of the walk.
 He's kindly made them available for these track notes.
 You can get a PDF map of the route here, you can get a GPX file here, and you can read Greg's bushwalking blog here.
 Thanks Greg, and thanks Richard for help with the files.